IsaiahGoodridge/little-lemon-website/README.md

 After designing the website, the final goal was to create a booking form that connects to an API, fetching available times based on the date chosen.

 ## Functionality
-Initially, the website will only have booking form functionality.
+Initially, the website will only have booking form functionality by clicking on the "Reserve Table" link.
 I will update the website with more functionality as my learning continues.

 ### User Interface Styling Guide
 ![Ui kit (1)](https://github.com/IsaiahGoodridge/little-lemon-website/assets/143850822/699ebd54-c0ec-4b75-98cc-424565a522ce)